-The Santa Monica Early Childhood Lab School is a childcare teaching center to be built on the corner of 4th Street and Civic Center Drive in Santa Monica.
-The School fulfills the City of Santa Monica's Civic Center Specific Plan, which set forth a new vision for the Civic Center, and included the provision of quality childcare with priority given to residents and employees of the area.
+The Santa Monica Early Childhood Lab School is a newly built early childhood education center on the corner of 4th Street and Civic Center Drive in Santa Monica.
+The Santa Monica Lab School fulfills the City of Santa Monica's Civic Center Specific Plan, which set forth a new vision for the Civic Center, and included the provision of quality childcare with priority given to residents and employees of the area.

-Santa Monica College's dynamic Early Childhood Education Department – also known as the SMC Teacher Academy – will bring its rigorous academic lab component to the School.
-Students preparing to be childcare professionals – including in the Early Intervention Assistant track, which prepares them to work with young children with disabilities and other special needs – will utilize the lab school by observing and documenting child development, growth, and play – while learning how to help Santa Monica families and employees promote their children's success and wellbeing.
+Santa Monica College's dynamic Education/Early Childhood Department will bring its rigorous academic lab component to the School.
+Students preparing to be childcare professionals – including in the Early Intervention Assistant track, which prepares them to work with young children with disabilities and other special needs – will utilize the Santa Monica Lab School by observing and documenting child development, growth, and play, as well as engaging in supervised student teaching – while learning how to help Santa Monica families and employees promote their children's success and well-being.

-Enrollment at the School is likely to be similar to the City's other childcare center, the Marine Park Child Care Center, which serves 70 percent Santa Monica residents and 30 percent local workforce.
+Enrollment at the School is likely to be similar to the City's other childcare center, Growing Place Marine Park, which serves 70 percent Santa Monica residents and 30 percent local workforce.

-The earliest discussion by the Santa Monica City Council regarding the construction of such a center goes back to 1989; it picked up momentum after 2001, when the Civic Center Working Group identified the provision of a child development facility as a priority based on a resident survey.
-In 2004, City Council adopted a motion directing staff to explore a partnership with Santa Monica College, to bring to fruition the vision of the childcare center as included in the Civic Center Specific Plan; in 2012, the SMC Board of Trustees and City Council approved a proposed agreement between the two agencies to allow for the construction of the center within the Civic Center property.
+The earliest discussion by the Santa Monica City Council regarding the construction of such a center goes back to 1989; it picked up momentum after 2001 when the Civic Center Working Group identified the provision of a child development facility as a priority based on a resident survey.
+In 2004, the City Council adopted a motion directing staff to explore a partnership with Santa Monica College, to bring to fruition the vision of the childcare center as included in the Civic Center Specific Plan; in 2012, the City Council and the SMC Board of Trustees approved a proposed agreement between the two agencies to allow for the construction of the center within the Civic Center property.

-The Santa Monica Early Childhood Lab School building – which includes a preschool building, an infant-toddler building, offices and classrooms, and a public meeting space – will occupy roughly 19,152 square feet; and the project site is approximately 60,480 square feet.
+The Santa Monica Early Childhood Lab School – which includes a preschool building, an infant-toddler building, offices, and classrooms, and a public meeting space – will occupy roughly 20,000 square feet; the project site is approximately 60,480 square feet.

-There is a growing body of research on the value and importance of high-quality early education programs – especially for disadvantaged children.
-The Santa Monica Early Childhood Lab School is conceived of and planned to be one that is truly innovative – combining the City's need for childcare with a world-class academic program (the SMC Teacher Academy), which will create a cycle of long-lasting benefits for the community and city of Santa Monica.
+There is a growing body of research on the value and importance of high-quality early education programs, especially for disadvantaged children.
+The Santa Monica Early Childhood Lab School is conceived of and planned to be one that is truly innovative – combining the City's need for childcare with the world-class SMC academic program, which will create a cycle of long-lasting benefits for the community and city of Santa Monica.

 Santa Monica is a city that is admired across the nation and the world for its pioneering spirit and as the iconic vanguard of the California Dream.
-The Santa Monica Early Childhood Lab School, as conceived, will without a doubt become a part of what Santa Monica is admired for.
+The Santa Monica Early Childhood Lab School will without a doubt become a part of what Santa Monica is admired for.